 In Turkey, Venetian Heritage has funded the refurbishment of the fifteenth-century icon Panaghia Pausolypi in the Church of the Holy Trinity Monastery on the island of Halki.

-In Albania it has financed preliminary research on the four Venetian fortresses of Butrint (in collaboration with the Rothschild Foundation).
+In Albania it has financed, in collaboration with the Rothschild Foundation, preliminary research on the four Venetian fortresses of Butrint.

-Venetian Heritage has also organised and financed various exhibitions including: Treasures of Croatia restored by Venetian Heritage; Tintoretto at the Scuderie del Quirinale, Rome and The gilded silver altarpiece of San Salvador at the Bode Museum in Berlin.
-The Treasures of the Venice Ghetto, restored by Venetian Heritage have been exhibited in New York at Sotheby’s, at the Houston Museum of Fine Arts, at the Ca’ d’Oro in Venice, at the Belvedere Museum in Vienna and at the Art Gallery of West Australia in Perth as well as the Musée d’art et d’histoire du Judaïsme in Paris.
+Venetian Heritage has also organised and financed various exhibitions including: Treasures of Croatia restored by Venetian Heritage (Venice, Church of San Barnaba); Tintoretto at the Scuderie del Quirinale, Rome and The gilded silver altarpiece of San Salvador at the Bode Museum in Berlin.
+The Treasures of the Venice Ghetto, restored by Venetian Heritage have been exhibited in New York at Sotheby’s, at the Houston Museum of Fine Arts, at the Galleria Giorgio Franchetti alla Ca’ d’Oro in Venice, at the Belvedere Museum in Vienna and at the Art Gallery of West Australia in Perth as well as at the Musée d’art et d’histoire du Judaïsme in Paris.

-Venetian Heritage with the support of the maison Bulgari, has restored two paintings by Paolo Veronese from the church of San Pietro Martire on Murano.
-With the aim to promote the Venetian art, Venetian Heritage has organised the exhibition Paintings from Murano by Paolo Veronese restored by Venetian Heritage with the support of Bulgari, at the Gallerie dell’Accademia di Venezia State Museum.
-The exhibition moved to the Frick Collection in New York and to the New Orleans Museum of Art.
+Venetian Heritage, with the support of the maison Bulgari, has restored two paintings by Paolo Veronese from the church of San Pietro Martire in Murano.
+With the aim to promote Venetian art, Venetian Heritage has organised the exhibition Paintings from Murano by Paolo Veronese restored by Venetian Heritage with the support of Bulgari at the Gallerie dell’Accademia di Venezia State Museum.
+The exhibition later moved to the Frick Collection in New York and to the New Orleans Museum of Art.

-Venetian Heritage has recently financed the restoration of the sculptures depicting Mars, Adam and Eve, three fifteenth-century masterpieces by Antonio Rizzo, kept in the Museo di Palazzo Ducale in Venice; the restoration of the painting L’Indovina, by Giovan Battista Piazzetta in the Gallerie dell’Accademia di Venezia; the restoration of the portrait of Marcello Durazzo by Anthony van Dyck from the Ca’ d’Oro Museum in Venice.
+Venetian Heritage has recently financed: the restoration of the sculptures portraying Mars, Adam and Eve, three fifteenth-century masterpieces by Antonio Rizzo, kept in the Museo di Palazzo Ducale in Venice; the restoration of the painting L’Indovina, by Giovanni Battista Piazzetta in the Gallerie dell’Accademia di Venezia; the restoration of the portrait of Marcello Durazzo painted by Anthony van Dyck from the Ca’ d’Oro Museum in Venice.

 In collaboration with the Ministry of Cultural Heritage and Activities, Venetian Heritage has organised the exhibition Domus Grimani 1594-2019.
-The collection of classical sculptures reassembled in its original settings after four centuries (Venice, Palazzo Grimani, from may 2019 until may 2021).
-Venetian Heritage has funded the exhibition project thanks to the contribution of the Helen Frankenthaler Foundation in collaboration with Gagosian, by an anonymous donor and by the Michelangelo Foundation and with the participation of Civita Tre Venezie.
+The collection of classical sculptures reassembled in its original settings after four centuries (Venice, Palazzo Grimani, from May 2019 until May 2021).
+Venetian Heritage has funded the exhibition project thanks to the contribution of the Helen Frankenthaler Foundation in collaboration with Gagosian, and thanks to an anonymous donor, the Michelangelo Foundation and with the participation of Civita Tre Venezie.